Artuk009/WorkoutLog/README.md

 - Splash Fragment Added
 - Image added to home page

 Introduction
 ------------

 This app aims to log exercises based categorized by there split day/muscle group.
+- Utilizes SQL queries to store exercises and their information in the Room database.
+- Navaigation component for moving between fragments and setting arguments based on the desired split day.
+- ViewModel implementation with LiveData componentsto make changes to data that will be passed to the fragments.

 Thoughts
 --------